Matey-Nikolov/_dev_api/README.md

 # ✨ Features
 - Customers dashboard - general overview of all your customers with their number of machines and their respective alarms.
+- Register client - register new clients.
+- Logout - exit from your account.

 *All the Features described below are for a specific client and accordingly what rights we have the following information.*

 - Enpoints table - display detailed information about the machines of a specific customer.
   - If you have **limited access**:
-    - Additional function is display more information on a specific machine.
+    - Display function - more information on a specific machine.
   - If you have **full access**:
-    - Additional functions are to scan, update or display more information on a specific machine.
+    - Additional functions are to scan, update on a specific machine.
-- Events table - this feature is available if you have **full access**.
-Visualizes what has happened on the machines in the last 24 hours.
-You have the feature to allow banned sites if there is no reason not to.

 - Alerts table - while in events everything is shown, here the problems are reflected, they need to be addressed.
   - If you have **limited access**:
     - Only visualize.
   - If you have **full access**:
     - Visualize.
 An additional feature is Acknowledge.
-- Websites - this feature is available if you have **full access**.
-Visualizes the sites we are allowed to access.
-We are allowed to add new ones or ban from the list.

 - Management - allows to make backups of given policies from a corresponding list of policies.
   - If you have **limited access**:
     - Only access to backups.
   - If you have **full access**:
     - Access to backups, reset all policies to base and software downloader.

-- If the user is **admin** - access to register client.
-- Logout
+- Features available only if you have **full access**.
+  - Websites - visualizes the sites we are allowed to access.
+We are allowed to add new ones or ban from the list.
+  - Events table - visualizes what has happened on the machines in the last 24 hours.
+You have the feature to allow banned sites if there is no reason not to.

 ## Resources
 Here are some used for the project.